perama-v/TODD/README.md

 }
 ```
 The CID of this manifest is broadcast by storing it in the smart contract
-that implements EIP-generic-attributable-manifest-broadcaster, deployed on mainnet at
+that implements ERC-generic-attributable-manifest-broadcaster, deployed on mainnet at
 `0x0c316b7042b419d07d343f2f4f5bd54ff731183d`:

 ### address-appearance-index